skewballfox/arch-install-scripts/Readme.md

 Migrate to a custom Kernel

+mv optimal block size check into installer itself

+implement logging to catch possible errors and misteps

 Move all non-essential packages to main package list, and leave all essential packages in base package list

-consider baurerpill as an alternative to yay for aur upgrades

-segment this script into pieces to be executed before and after a reboot.

-find a way to automatically launch second set of scripts after reboot completes

 look into and implement compilation flags for certain packages ( considering trying to get native performance for electron. )

-review and strip away on non-essential packages (low priority)
+review and move all non-essential packages from base to user script to improve install time (low priority)

 use tmux to daemonize termite